adedomin/csc341-project/gym.md

   * The database should allow us to calculate how much money we should make from subscriptions.
   * The database should show employees what machines they are responsible for.
   * The database should allow us to track broken down machines.
-  * The database should allow out sales and retention team to reach out to inactive members.
+  * The database should allow our sales and retention team to reach out to inactive members.
   * The database should help us to make equipment purchasing decisions based on number of these equipments.
   * The database should help us to find parts for broken machines, by finding them and returning a serial number to look up.
   * The database should retain personal information for billing, handing out promotional offerings, etc.
   * The database should assist trainers be notified who, a member, they are training.
+  * The database can be used to find out if enough machines are available for a training session.

 1.2.
 Business Rules
 -------------------

-Like all gyms and places of business there are people.
+Like all gyms and places of business, there are people.
 People can be a variety of things; customers, employees and trainers.
 People have full names comprised of first names and last names.
 People are assigned their starting date into their record.